electronstudio/godot_space/docs/tutorial.md

 We would like to add another layer to the scrolling background.

 1. Add a child node to the`ParallaxBackground` node.
-The child node should be a `ParallaxLayer`.
+The child node must be a `ParallaxLayer`.

 2. Click on the `ParallaxLayer2`.